snowkidind/txTheRipper/README.md

 Each iteration of this gets its own ID and all files related are isolated.
 Unless the entire import process of this range completes, the indexer will pick up from the same spot.
 This gives a level of idempotence for the application.
 As long as the application isnt running, it is safe to remove files from /derived/tmp

-To stop the script a simple Ctl-C is detected and is unwinds gracefully.
+To stop the script a simple Ctl-C is detected and it unwinds gracefully.
 It may take a little bit depending on how much information is currently being processed.

 In order to save a lot of disk space and read writes, popular accounts are collected and then stored in a table and then assigned a numeric replacement for their account.
 The numeric account ID is then stored in the DB.
 This causes a dependency on lookup tables but it extends the life of SSD's and NVMe's (see Account Indexed Cache section below for details)